-B. In Lieu Of and In Addition To Services
+B. In Lieu Of Services and Settings and In Addition To Services

-The Primary Contractor or its BH-MCO may develop or purchase in lieu of or in addition to services that are not State Plan Services.
-Information regarding the enrollment process for providers of in lieu of or in addition to services is included in Appendix Z.
+The Primary Contractor and its BH-MCO may offer ILOS or in addition to services that are not State Plan services.
+Information regarding the enrollment process for providers of ILOS or in addition to services is included in Appendix Z.

-1. In Lieu Of Services
+1. In Lieu Of Services or Settings (ILOS)

-The Department may determine that certain in lieu of services, which are medically necessary and cost-effective alternatives to State Plan services or settings, may be provided by the Primary Contractor and its BH-MCO.
-The Primary Contractor and its BH-MCO are not required to provide in lieu of services but have the option to provide these approved services.
-If the Department approves the provision of in lieu services:
+The Department has determined that certain ILOS, which are medically appropriate and cost-effective substitutes to State Plan services or settings, may be provided by the Primary Contractor and its BH-MCO.
+The Primary Contractor and its BH-MCO are not required to provide an ILOS but have the option to provide the approved ILOS.
+The list of ILOS that have been approved by the Department and additional requirements for ILOS are included in Appendix II.